blackflux/js-gardener/README.md

     $ npm test -- --debug

 All Mocha options can be passed in using the double dash.
-So for example to run individual tests in isolation one can use
+E.g. to run individual tests

     $ npm run test-simple -- -g "Partial Test Description Here"